 Marco Bizzarri’s mantra at Gucci has been to foster creativity in every aspect of the business, emphasise the importance of approaching the daily tasks of work in a different way, continually challenging and questioning the status quo and encouraging risk-taking within the framework of a learning organisation – an organisation based on a culture of empowerment, respect and inclusivity.

-The astonishing turnaround that Gucci has achieved in the last three years – a unique case within the luxury fashion industry for a brand of its scale – has gained Marco Bizzarri a series of accolades, including the British Fashion Council’s Business Leader of the Year Award for 2016 and 2017 and the WWD CEO/Creative Leadership Award for 2017.
+The astonishing turnaround that Gucci has achieved in the last three years – a unique case within the luxury fashion industry for a brand of its scale – has gained Marco Bizzarri a series of accolades, including the British Fashion Council’s Business Leader of the Year Award for three years in a row (2016, 2017 and 2018) and the WWD CEO/Creative Leadership Award for 2017.
 He was also the recipient of the Legion of Honour, France’s highest decoration, in December 2017.

 Portrait of Marco Bizzarri by Petra Collins.